hyperledger/fabric-rfcs/text/orderer-v3.md

 The ordering service framework (denoted **B**) refers to all building blocks above which are consensus independent.
 Wrapping around the components of the ordering service framework is a layer (denoted **A**) which is consensus specific and includes the chain management, and the consensus instances (one per channel).

+A lot of the existing components of the ordering service are rather generic and can be re-used.

+- **Block replication service**: The blocks are read from the ledger, so the code is orthogonal to how blocks are formed.
+- **Block synchronization utility**: The current code needs to be copied aside and then restructured to support pulling block attestations.
+- **Communication service**: The current communication infrastructure is generic and can be re-used, however an alternative one will be built (see below).
+- **Ledger subsystem**: The ledger can be completely re-used in all different consensus implementations.
+- **Channel participation service**: The channel participation is administered via a local administrative API, so it's consensus independent.
+- **Transaction filtering**: The transaction filtering  does not contain any consensus specific logic.
+Consensus specific orderer logic is to be implemented as a separate layer.
+- **Membership Service Provider subsystem**: The MSP is a self-contained object which is re-used throughout the Fabric code base and is not dependent on anything else.

+However, some components of the ordering service would be gone and would need to be implemented by each consensus specific implementation:

+**Chain management**: At a first step, the chain management is not going to be part of the ordering service framework.
+However, when the first implementation of an ordering service that utilizes the framework will be implemented, it will be discussed how to extract even that part to be consensus agnostic.
+The reason is that the current chain management attempts to support multiple consensus implementation, as well as support running both with and without the system channel.